ShravanJ/cDiskStressTester/README.md

 ======================================
 cDiskStressTester
 <--------------->

--Uses seperate class for file creation
+*Uses seperate class for file creation

--Uses ctime clock for calculation how long it took to create the files
+*Uses ctime clock for calculation how long it took to create the files

--Uses raw file stream objects for creating the files
+*Uses raw file stream objects for creating the files

 jDiskStressTester
 <---------------->

--Runs the file creation and prompting in same class
+*Runs the file creation and prompting in same class

--Uses systemTimeMilis (time from epoch) to calculate how long it took to create the files
+*Uses systemTimeMilis (time from epoch) to calculate how long it took to create the files

--Uses PrintWriter object for creating the files
+*Uses PrintWriter object for creating the files

 Overall, cDiskStressTester seems to be a bit faster and more accurate with the file creation time reporting.
 I will do some more testing between the two and report back here later.